Henry Pollexfen: Death

 Lady Eliott-Drake provides a circumstantial account of Pollexfen's last days.
 He served as Chief Justice of the Common Pleas for only two years.
 Having mostly withdrawn from Nutwell in the parish of Woodbury, Devon, which he had bought in 1685, Sir Henry and Dame Mary lived mainly at their mansion in Lincoln's Inn Fields (apparently on the south side, in Portugal Row) or at Hampstead, where they had a country house with large gardens.
-The marriage of their eldest daughter Elizabeth (with a dowry of £5000) to Sir Francis Drake, 3rd Baronet (1642-1718) took place at St Clement Danes in February 1689/90, and on 9 June 1691 Elizabeth's sister Mary was married to John Buller in the church at the Drakes' seat at Buckland Monachorum in Devon: the Buller home was to be at Keverall, near Morval.
+The marriage of their eldest daughter Elizabeth (with a dowry of £5000) to Sir Francis Drake, 3rd Baronet (1642–1718) took place at St Clement Danes in February 1689/90, and on 9 June 1691 Elizabeth's sister Mary was married to John Buller in the church at the Drakes' seat at Buckland Monachorum in Devon: the Buller home was to be at Keverall, near Morval.
 However, the day after the wedding Sir Henry was called back to London, and the exertion of the wedding followed by the three-days' journey proved too much for him.
-Arriving in London he had a burst blood vessel and haemorrage, and died at his home on 15 June 1691.
+Arriving in London he had a burst blood vessel and hemorrhage, and died at his home on 15 June 1691.
 The news of his illness was slow to reach Devon, where Dame Mary set off at once upon hearing of it, but arrived home to find him dead.

 His funeral arrangements were made by his brother John Pollexfen.
 He lay in state in London in a lead coffin enclosed within a velvet-covered casing decorated with heraldic devices, in a room draped with black cloth.
 His body was then taken back to Devon, to Nutwell, in the care of his confidential clerk, and on 3 July 1691 he was buried with great ceremony at Woodbury church, in a vault beneath the altar.
 His memorial slab bore, beneath an oval cartouche displaying his arms, the following inscription:"Underneath Lyes the dust of Sir Henry Pollexfen Kt, Lord Chief Justice of ye Comon Pleas Who for his exemplary Integrity & eminent knowledge of ye Learning of ye Laws, Liv'd highly esteemed and Dy'd greatly Lamented.
 Being a Real Ornament to the Court wherein he sate, to his Country and ye Age he liv'd in.
 He departed this life ye 15 day of June 1691, in ye 59 year of his age."

 His widow Dame Mary, having given up her family home at Hampstead, removed to Lincoln's Inn Fields but fell into various difficulties.
 She finally returned to Shalford in Surrey, made her will, and, dying 31 January 1694/95, was buried in her father's grave at Shalford church, where she had a white marble wall-plaque inscribed with Latin and English verses composed by her brother Anthony Duncombe.
 The continuing story of the Pollexfen offspring and their descent in the Drake and Duncombe families is resumed by Lady Eliott-Drake in her ensuing chapters.